Mature Masculine

 The Explorer seeks expansion: discovering new territory, testing limits, bringing back what he learns.

-Toward the unknown: You feel the pull of places you haven't been, ideas you haven't encountered, experiences you haven't had.
-A magnetic urge draws you forward, even when uncertainty makes you hesitate.
+Toward the unknown: We feel the pull of places we haven't been, ideas we haven't encountered.
+A magnetic urge draws us forward, even when uncertainty makes us hesitate.

-Toward yourself: You venture into unfamiliar parts of your own psyche.
+Toward ourselves: We venture into unfamiliar parts of our own psyche.

-Toward life: You sense that staying too long in the known leads to stagnation.
-Wanderlust keeps you responsive to life's invitation to grow.
+Toward life: We sense that staying too long in the known leads to stagnation.
+Wanderlust keeps us responsive to life's invitation to grow.

 A Mature Explorer doesn't confuse wanderlust with escape.
 His movement is not away from something but toward something greater, guided by curiosity and self-trust.